InnovateHer goes <online>

-Our academy is industry led.
+Our programmes are industry led.
 The content of the programme is designed in collaboration with our partners, who represent some of the largest digital employers in the north.
 This not only means our course content is current, but also improves the life chances of those who attend.
 Research shows that if young people are given the opportunity to engage with employers while they are in education it can dramatically reduce their chances of becoming NEET (Not in Education, Employment or Training) by 86%.
 And it can increase their future salaries by an average of 18%.

 Girls in the UK start off with a high interest in STEM subjects, but if it isn’t nurtured, that interest falls through their teens.
-A recent study confirmed that we have a window in which to change this trend, when girls are between the ages of 12 and 16.
+A recent study confirmed that we have a window in which to change this trend, when girls are between the ages of 13 and 16.
 Working together, we can tackle the myth that STEM subjects are only for boys, and give all girls an equal start in life.
 We are passionate about reaching girls from all backgrounds and identities, which is why we work with some of the most disadvantaged communities in the North West and prioritise applications from minority groups.

 Teacher’s opinions and guidance has a massive impact on students’ career choices, expectations and prospects.
 And yet, research shows almost a quarter of teachers do not feel confident in their understanding of a STEM career in general.
 And 29% of male teachers think STEM careers are more for boys than girls, while 16% of women feel the same.
 Our programme directly challenges that knowledge gap, giving teachers the opportunities to learn about the latest technologies and industry advancements alongside the range of careers available.